fongelias/learnDocker/README.md

 `docker build -t [name:tag] [context]` can be used to build an image with the name:tag specified from a dockerfile.

 `docker run -p [host port: container port] -ti [name:tag]` can be used to run the built image and publish the container's port to the host

+### docker-compose.yml
+This file allows us to use `docker-compose` to orchestrate containers.
+This way, you can start all dependencies using one command.